pkaig/Rotorflight-Docs/docs/Tutorial - Walkthroughs/Install LUA Script.md

 **Rotorflight Lua Scripts** is a package of OpenTX/EdgeTX Lua scripts for accessing and configuring the Rotorflight FC from the transmitter.

-Rotorflight does **NOT** support multi-rotor 'drones', nor airplanes; it is only for traditinal RC helicopters, including co-axial and tandem helicopters.
+Rotorflight does **NOT** support multi-rotor 'drones', nor airplanes; it is only for traditional RC helicopters, including co-axial and tandem helicopters.

 ## Requirements